randy3k/UnitTesting-example/README.md

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/op.png' width='500'></img>

-- Asynchronized tests (ST 3 only)

-Tests are run in the main thread and blocking the UI.
-Asychronized testing could be invoked via `UnitTesting (Async)` command.
-Async tests are usually slower than the sync tests because the UI takes time to repond.
-It is useful when there are non-blocking codes in the tests.
-Now, only local machine supports async tests, travis support is in the plan.

-- Deferred tests (ST 3 only)

-Tests can be written using the [deferred testcase](https://bitbucket.org/klorenz/sublimepluginunittestharness).
-Details will be released soon.

 ### Travis

 If the tests can be run locally, let's put them to travis-ci and let travis-ci takes care of them.
 First, you have to copy a important file: [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) (caution: with a beginning dot) to your repo.
 Then change the env variable `PACKAGE` in [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) to the name of your package.